balazsdukai/batch3dfier/doc/batch3dfier.rst

 The term BAG refers to the Dutch official data set of buildings and addresses (`Basisregistraties Adressen en Gebouwen <https://www.kadaster.nl/basisregistratie-gebouwen>`__).

-The term AHN refers to the Dutch, country-wide elevation dataset (pointcloud) (`Actueel Hoogtebestand Nederland <http://www.ahn.nl/>`__).
+The term AHN refers to the Dutch, country-wide elevation data set (pointcloud) (`Actueel Hoogtebestand Nederland <http://www.ahn.nl/>`__).

 The term *footprints* refers to a 2D polygon data set that is to be 3dfied.
 I used the BAG.

-A *tile index* is data set of polygons that tesselates the footprints or the pointcloud data.
+A *tile index* is data set of polygons that tessellates the footprints or the pointcloud data.
 A *tile index unit* is one polygon in the *tile index* and it usually has an *ID* (e.g. 1) and a *name* (e.g. 25gn1_a) that uniquely identifies it.
 Yes, both *ID* and *name* do the same thing, uniquely identify a polygon thus one of them is redundant.
 However, *ID* can serve as a primary key while *name* as a human friendly identifier for quickly locating tiles.
 This concept is used by the `AHN tile index <http://www.ahn.nl/binaries/content/assets/ahn-nl/downloads/ahn_units.zip>`__, which served as an example for development.

 For an example, see the image below or ``/example_data/ahn_index.geojson``, ``/example_data/bag_index.geojson``.